vinsworldcom/nppGitSCM/README.md

 + Double-clicking any "M" in the "I" (index) column will `git reset HEAD` the file out of the index, moving the "M" to the "W" (working) column.

+**Use N++ Colors** simply changes the colors of the List View background and foreground text in the Git Docking Panel to match that of the current Notepad++ theme.

+**Panel Raise (or Toggle)** sets the panel action on the "Git Docking Panel" menu option.
+Check just raises the panel into view; uncheck shows / hides the panel.

 ### Settings

-Git Directory Path is only required if `git` is not found in your system PATH environment variable or if you want to use a different Git.
+**Git Directory Path** is only required if `git` is not found in your system PATH environment variable or if you want to use a different Git.
 Only the directory to the Git executable is required - use the "git..." button to help locate and enter the directory only if required.

-Git Prompt is to launch a terminal prompt in the current repo directory.
+**Git Prompt** is to launch a terminal prompt in the current repo directory.
 The default shell is PowerShell.

-Use N++ Colors simply changes the colors of the List View background and foreground text in the Git Docking Panel to match that of the current Notepad++ theme.
+**Refresh on Scintilla focus** will refresh the Panel (if shown) anytime the Scintilla editing component of Notepad++ gets the focus.